markwylde/statictron/README.md

   [person.id].ejs
 ```

-The left part of the folder structure would will be use as the key, passed into the scope.
+The left part of the folder structure would will be used as the key, passed into the scope.

 So in the above `[person.id].ejs` file:
 - the filename will be rendered to `first-person/index.html` and `second-person/index.html`